Albussac

-The inhabitants of the commune are known as Albussacois or Albussacoises

 The commune has been awarded one flower by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 Geography

 Albussac is located south-west of the Massif Central about 500m above sea level.
-It has an oceanic climate with temperatures ranging from 25 °C to 30 °C in summer and 9 °C in winter with periods of frequent cold waves in January and February (often -10 to -12 °C at sunrise and no more than 3 °C to 0 °C at 3pm).
+It has an oceanic climate with temperatures ranging from 25 °C to 30 °C in summer and 9 °C in winter with periods of frequent cold waves in January and February (often −10 to −12 °C at sunrise and no more than 3 °C to 0 °C at 3pm).
 Albussac has regular snowfalls in winter with 20 cm of snow common.

 The Roanne has its source in the commune.

 Albussac is located some 100 km south-east of Limoges and 20 km east of Brive-la-Gaillarde.
 It can be accessed by the D921 road which comes from Beynat in the west and continues east through the commune and the village and continues to Saint-Chamant.
 There is also the D87 road branching off the D940 just south of Sainte-Fortunade and coming through the northern border of the commune and south-east to the village.
 There is a network of country roads in the commune and numerous hamlets and villages.
 These are: